When does American Express report to credit bureaus?

 | Account type | Revolving vs. charge | Contributes to credit mix |

 American Express reports your payment status monthly, marking whether you paid on time or missed the due date.
-Paying by the due date keeps your account current, the single most important factor in your credit score.
+Paying by the due date keeps your account current and is the single most important factor in your credit score.

 If you're more than 30 days late, Amex will report that missed payment to the bureaus, and it can stay on your report for up to seven years.
 The impact worsens at 60 and 90 days late, when you risk default or account closure.
 The good news is that Amex usually doesn't report a late payment until you've crossed that 30-day threshold, so catching up early can prevent lasting damage.